 The spurious glitter of “post-modernism” worldview

-In the era of post-modernism, gospel was rejected on account of people having fragmented perspectives.
+In the era of post-modernism, the gospel was rejected on account of people having fragmented perspectives.
 Slogans like “that’s true for you, but not for me” or “that’s just your perspective” made the rounds.
-However, ingenious Christian apologists were quick to slay post-modernism thoughts with a powerful logical sledgehammer called “the law of non-contradiction.”
+However, ingenious Christian apologists were quick to slay post-modernism thoughts with a powerful and logical sledgehammer called “the law of non-contradiction.”
 So, if a post-modernist claimed there was no way to know the Truth, the Christian apologist would immediately point him/her to their own self-refuting statement.
 And the slippery skeptic would be cornered, quietly.
 Oh, how much is the Christian indebted to Aristotle for the law of non-contradiction!

 The abject bluntness of a “post-truth” worldview

 Yet, as questions evolved, so did the worldview.
 The post-modernist, who by now weary of the fangs of the law of non-contradiction, was in search of another escape route, to continue justifying their stand on “No Absolutes.”
 Voila !
-Enter Trump era and there you could pull the “post-truth” worldview out of the hat.
+Enter the Trump era and there you could pull the “post-truth” worldview just out of the hat.
 Now, how would a Christian apologist approach this subject, if s/he isn’t fighting against a non-truth claim, but a mumbo-jumbo concept like “the journey towards truth”?
 The slogan of today is “I have a feeling neither you nor I [or anybody for that matter] is right” So, in a sense, the post-truth culture isn’t asserting any truth claim.
 Game on, law of non-contradiction!